HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

     });
 };

-await waitUntil12Sec(); // it'll be included in the SDK soon let txStatus = await layer1.client.getTxnStatus(morpheusTxId); // no layer-1 transaction must be really confirmed console.log("Tx status:", txStatus.get()); // we use optional-js's Optional result
+await waitUntil12Sec(); // it'll be included in the SDK Soon in 2020 let txStatus = await layer1.client.getTxnStatus(morpheusTxId); // no layer-1 transaction must be really confirmed console.log("Tx status:", txStatus.get()); // we use optional-js's Optional result